 - Using a stand mixer with a paddle attachment, beat together the vanilla sugar, vanilla extract and vanilla caviar on medium high speed for 2 minutes.
 The mixture should look light and fluffy.

 - Beat in eggs, 1 at a time till smooth.

 - Reduce mixer speed to low and add buttermilk.
 Slowly add the flour mixture.
 Keep mixing.

 - Turn off the stand mixer and finish stirring batter by hand until completely mixed.
 Pour into prepared pan.

 - Bake at 325 F degrees for 60 to 65 minutes or test for doneness by inserting a toothpick in the center.
 If the toothpick comes out clean, it is done.
 Cool on a wire rack for 20 minutes or more.
 Before putting the glaze on top, make sure loaf cake is thoroughly cooled.

-- While cake is cooling, make the glaze: whisk together sugar, vanilla caviar and buttermilk.
+- To make the glaze: While cake is cooling, whisk together sugar, vanilla caviar and buttermilk.
 Add in butter by whisking until glaze is smooth.
 (If you’re just learning to bake with a vanilla bean, do not get alarmed by the dark specks from the caviar you will scrape off.
 This is an indication you just flavored your glaze with a most delightful flavoring).

-- Place the loaf cake on a wire rack that’s over a large baking sheet.
+- To frost the cake: Place the loaf cake on a wire rack that’s over a large baking sheet.
 Place a piece of foil on the baking sheet for easy clean up.